THEME:#188 IDLY MEDLEY

 - Immediately add the idlis.
 Keep on mixing it gently till the idlis get coated with the masala.

-- Serve immediately with some chutney and sambhar.
+- Serve immediately with some chutney and sambar or just with chutney.

-- Don’t add salt to the batter before fermentation.
-Salt prevents fermentation.
+- Add salt to the batter before fermentation.
+Salt helps fermentation.

 - It is believed that the soaked water contains lactic acid bacteria which is essential for fermentation.